Quick Safety Issue 26: Transitions of Care: Managing medications (Updated April 2022)

 - Refer patients for home health care services when they are discharged with new medications; the home health nurse can provide education and monitor the patient while they adjust to new medications.

-- If the patient is physically able to visit their primary physician post-discharge, help the patient and caregiver make an appointment within the next week.
+- Help the patient and caregiver make an appointment with the patient’s primary physician within the next week after discharge (if the patient is physically able).
 Instruct them to call the primary physician prior to the appointment if they have any questions about their medications.

-- Actively teach patient and family/friend caregivers to learn and practice self-care and to follow the care plan, including how to self-manage medications.11
+- Actively teach patient and family/friend caregivers to learn and practice self-care and to follow the care plan, including how to self-manage medications.

 - Collect data, measure quality and safety outcomes in order to assess the effectiveness of a medication management initiative.

-- Medications are one of the components included in a written transition plan or discharge summary.
+- Ensure that medications are included in a written transition plan or discharge summary.

-- Written transition plans and discharge summaries are provided in the patient’s preferred language, and use pictures for patients who cannot read, or who have trouble reading.11
+- Written transition plans and discharge summaries are provided in the patient’s preferred language, and use pictures for patients who cannot read, or who have trouble reading.

 - The organization’s governance assures a culture of safety, accountability and transparency.
 For such an important initiative to succeed, it has to be supported by the organizational leadership.

-2. Agency for Healthcare Quality.
+1. Agency for Healthcare Quality.
 Patient Safety Network, Patient Safety Primer.
 Medication Reconciliation web page.
-March 2015 (accessed Aug.
-9, 2016)
+Last updated Sept.
+7, 2019.

 Note: This is not an all-inclusive list.